TripAdvisor

 • You will go across the Renjo-La pass (5360 m) to reach High Camp after leaving Gokyo Ri.
 Similar to Gokyo Ri, the Renjo-La Pass provides even more breathtaking vistas of the Himalayan Mountains.

-Is the Three Passes Trekking Trip Suitable For You?
+Is the Everest Three Passes Trekking Trip Suitable For You?

 • If you want to see breathtaking landscapes, learn about the local way of life by visiting monasteries, meet local guides and teahouse proprietors, and take in Buddhist stupas and mani stones along the road, this excursion is the best option.

-How to Get Prepared For the Three Passes Trek in the Khumbu Region?
+How to Get Prepared For the Everest Three Passes Trek in the Khumbu Region?

 For every climb, preparation is essential.
 Before you begin the journey, there are a few fundamental measures you should follow if you are planning a Three Passes Hike.
 You must organize, plan, pack, and prepare.
-Before you go, make sure to complete all of these tasks.
+Before you leave, please ensure that you have completed all of these tasks.
 There is no going back once you leave.
 The stage of preparation is essential.

-The gear needed for multi-day walks in the Himalayas and the preparation for a Three Passes Trek are comparable.
+The gear needed for multi-day walks in the Himalayas and the preparation for an Everest Three Passes Trek are comparable.
 Simply make sure you have the right equipment and make your plans appropriately.
 An Everest three-pass expedition might be planned in one of two ways.

 No. of PaxStarting PriceInquiry